How categorical Jacobians retrieve contact maps

 # covariation_map[p, q] = covariation strength between positions p and q

-Categorical Jacobians work in a number of biology sequence models beyond ESM-2, which was studied in the Ovchnnikov paper.
+Categorical Jacobians work in a number of biology sequence models beyond ESM-2, which was studied in the Ovchinnikov paper.
 For example, Tatta Bio’s 650M-parameter model gLM2 was able to find inter-protein contacts in the ModABC transporter complex with categorical Jacobians, and in his podcast with Abhishaike Mahajan, Sergey Ovchinnikov says that categorical Jacobians with the autoregressive DNA language model Evo 2 pinpoint RNA interactions.

 -